Spyder-Academy/spyderacademy/content/education/how-to-handle-greed-when-trading/index.md

 author = "Pauldozer"
-title = "How To Handle Greed When Trading" date = "2023-07-12T00:00:00" description = "Pessimism can be a deep psychological trap.
-It sows seeds of doubt, erodes hope, and colors our perception of the world.
-It's like a poison that seeps into our thoughts, affecting our mood and outlook." tags = [
+title = "How To Handle Greed When Trading" date = "2023-07-12T00:00:00" description = "Greed is the desire for more, driven by a sense of entitlement that current market conditions will continue indefinitely." tags = [
     "Trading Psychology",
 ]